vijaylpersad/project-2-fandb/README.md

 ---
 ## User Stories
 - As a user, I want to sign up for a fandb account with my email and password
-- As a user, I want to query by soccer team or league
+- As a user, I want to query by soccer team
 - As a user, I want to click into a team or league and see additional information
-- As a user, I want to save & delete my favorite teams and leagues to my profile for viewing
+- As a user, I want to save & delete my favorite teams to my profile for viewing
 - As a user, I want be able to log out and back in to the fandb

 ---